 Under the 'integrated development' proisions of the NSW Environmental Planning and Assessment Act 1979, DPI is an 'approval body' for local development that requires one or more of the following permits under the FM Act:

 Some examples of integrated developments that may require one of the permits listed above include:

-Other Acts that apply to aquatic habitats and species include the Threatened Species Conservation Act 1995, the Environmental Planning and Assessment Act 1979 (NSW) and the Native Vegetation Act 2003.
-The Native Vegetation Act does not apply to mangroves, seagrasses and other marine vegetation as these are protected under the Fisheries Management Act.
+Other Acts that apply to aquatic habitats and species include the Biodiversity Conservation Act 2016, the Environmental Planning and Assessment Act 1979 (NSW) and the Local Land Services Act 2013.
+The Local Land Services Act does not apply to mangroves, seagrasses and other marine vegetation as these are protected under the Fisheries Management Act.

 The Environment Protection and Biodiversity Conservation Act 1999 (EPBC) is a Commonwealth Act which provides for the protection of the environment and promotes ecologically sustainable development.
 This Act covers World heritage and National Heritage places, wetlands of international significance, listed threatened species and communities (which may not be the same as are listed under the NSW Threatened Species Conservation Act or the Fisheries Management Act), listed migratory species and the marine environment.

 One of the objectives of the Fisheries Management Act 1994 is to 'conserve key fish habitats'.